pkulchenko/fullmoon/README.md

 Each template accepts parameters that then can be used in its rendering logic.
 Parameters can be passed in two ways: (1) when the template is registered and (2) when the template is rendered.
-Passing parameters during registration allows to set default values that will be used if no parameter is provided during rendering.
+Passing parameters during registration allows to set default values that are used if no parameter is provided during rendering.
 For example,

 ```lua